 Workers’ comp also pays for the medical treatment the employee received before dying.
 Family members should not have to be responsible for paying remaining medical bills.
 The employee’s insurance company (or South Carolina’s workers’ compensation agency) will review your loved one’s medical bills to ensure their treatment was necessary and related to the work injury.

 Call For Your Free, No-Obligation Consultation Today

-The North Charleston workers’ compensation attorneys at Miller, Dawson, Sigal & Ward Injury Attorneys believe everyone deserves to have excellent and qualified legal counsel.
+The North Charleston workers’ compensation lawyers at Miller, Dawson, Sigal & Ward Injury Attorneys believe everyone deserves to have excellent and qualified legal counsel.
 To make our services accessible, our team offers free, no-obligation case evaluations for victims of workplace injuries.

 During a consultation, your case will be assessed by a member of our team, and we will address any concerns you may have about compensation or your rights.
-In addition to our free consultations, our lawyers work on a contingency fee to assure accident victims that they can afford to have a qualified legal team on their side.
+In addition to our free consultations, our personal injury lawyers work on a contingency fee to assure accident victims that they can afford to have a qualified legal team on their side.

 Do I Need a South Carolina Workers’ Compensation Attorney?

 If you have suffered an injury in a workplace accident, you have the legal right to get fair compensation for your injury.
 Unfortunately, there are many valid workers’ comp claims that get denied.
 Hiring an experienced workers’ comp attorney can help to secure compensation to cover your costs.